Soldering

 0603 (0.06" x 0.03") and 0402 (0.04" x 0.02") are also listed in the table below.
 The 0603 may work for N-scalers; the 0402 definitely should.
 I have seen bigger fleas!
 If you sneeze, you may lose the whole batch.

 I have glued on 0402's, but they are a real challenge.
 I know some of you may want to use small components even on HO.
-Go ahead, but prepared for working with tiny parts.
+Go ahead, but be prepared for working with tiny parts.

 Wattage wise, the 5.1k-ohm 0402's are okay on HO and smaller.
 On bigger scales, wattage wise, the smallest you can use are the 0603s for the 5.1k-ohm.
 Wattage wise, for the 10k-ohm and 22k-ohm resistors you can the 0402s on larger scales; but I think you are a glutten for punishment if you do.